the-khiem7/AWS.FirstCloudJourney/content/5-Workshop/5.4-Building-the-Private-Analytics-Layer/_index.md

 - The Data Warehouse and R Shiny are **not directly reachable from the public Internet**.
 - The ETL Lambda can access S3 and the Data Warehouse **only over private AWS networking**.
-- There is **no NAT Gateway**, which reduces cost and simplifies the network footprint.---
+- There is **no NAT Gateway**, which reduces cost and simplifies the network footprint.

+---

-### Creating and configuring the S3 Gateway VPC Endpoint
+### Creating and configuring VPC Endpoints for private connectivity

+To enable the private analytics layer to function without NAT Gateway or Internet Gateway access, we deploy two types of VPC Endpoints:

+1. **S3 Gateway VPC Endpoint** – allows Lambda ETL and Data Warehouse EC2 to access S3 without public IP
+2. **SSM Interface VPC Endpoints** (3 endpoints) – enables secure admin access via AWS Systems Manager Session Manager to the private EC2 instance

+#### S3 Gateway VPC Endpoint

-The S3 Gateway VPC Endpoint allows resources in private subnets to reach S3 **without using public IPs**.
+The S3 Gateway VPC Endpoint allows resources in the private subnet to reach S3 **without using public IPs**.

-**Figure 5-9: S3 Gateway VPC Endpoint attached to private route tables**
+**Figure 5-9: S3 Gateway VPC Endpoint attached to private route table**

 The screenshot shows the Gateway VPC Endpoint for the Amazon S3 service (`com.amazonaws.ap-southeast-1.s3`) in the workshop VPC.
-The endpoint is in the `Available` state and is associated with the two private route tables, which are in turn attached to the Analytics and ETL subnets.
+The endpoint is in the `Available` state and is associated with the private route table for the Analytics & ETL subnet (10.0.128.0/20).
-This configuration ensures that traffic from the ETL Lambda and the Data Warehouse instance to S3 stays inside the AWS network and does not require a NAT Gateway.
+This configuration ensures that traffic from both the ETL Lambda (`SBW_Lamda_ETL`) and the Data Warehouse EC2 instance (`SBW_EC2_ShinyDWH` running PostgreSQL DWH + R Shiny Server) to S3 stays inside the AWS network and does not require a NAT Gateway.

 ![Figure 5-9: Gateway VPC Endpoint attached to private route tables](/images/5-4-s3-gateway-vpce.png)